 The Up & Down is not a ride for the faint-hearted.
 Although only 7 miles, the Greensprings climb averages 7% grade and totals 2270’.
 The road is narrow with steep drop-offs and camera-worthy views.
 Having conquered the biggest climb, you still have 2800’ more of less strenuous climbing until the Dead Indian summit.
 Finally the glorious views on the 13-mile twisty, narrow Dead Indian descent will take your breath away.
 You will be supremely ready for delicious bar-b-q and craft beer at the finish.View Scenic Bikeway Route

-FULL SUPPORT includes four rest stops and two water stops as well as SAGs along the way.
+FULL SUPPORT includes three rest stops and two water stops as well as SAGs along the way.
 We have several vehicles on the routes, including Jackson County Search & Rescue trucks.
 They all carry a first aid kit and a bike pump and will give any rider a boost along the way.
 Our local Bear Creek Bicycle shop will be set up at the start for any mechanical issues and also SAGs part of the course, for immediate and extensive mechanical assistance.